 With so many impressive castle sites in North Wales, visitors to this beautiful area are surly spoilt for choice!
 Which castle you decide to visit may be determined by factors other than a simple interest in that particular castles’ history.

 For example, if you would like to combine a castle visit with a hike, you could visit Dolbadan near Llanberis and then hike up Mount Snowdon.
 Or maybe you would like to walk the impressive Pontcysyllte Aqueduct, in which case a trip to Dinas Bran would make sense.

-Or perhaps you might prefer the easily accessible and impressive sites of Caernarfon and Conwy?
+Or perhaps as a family outing, you might prefer the easily accessible and impressive sites of Caernarfon and Conwy?
 Whatever your interests, hopefully this list will help you decide which is the best North Wales castle for you to visit in 2021.

 For further information on any of the castles, please visit Cadw Cymru.